enpaul/tox-poetry-installer/README.md

 Running Tox with this config gives us this error:

 ```
-tox_poetry_installer.NoLockedDependencyError: Cannot install env dependency 'crash-override': no version of the env dependency was found in the current project's lockfile
+tox_poetry_installer.LockedDepNotFoundError: No version of locked dependency 'crash-override' found in the project lockfile
 ```

 This is because `crash-override` is not in our lockfile.
 Tox will refuse to install a dependency